Trespassers cause major rail delays in rush-hour as trains unable to leave key Sussex station

 Southern Rail reported at 4.50pm on Thursday (May 8) that the company has been ‘made aware of trespassers on the railway’ in the Barnham area.

-The latest update, at 5.45pm, is that the emergency services are ‘now on scene working to get everyone into a position of safety’.
+The train company said at 5.45pm that the emergency services were ‘now on scene working to get everyone into a position of safety’.

 “All lines through this station are blocked and trains are being delayed,” the initial social media notice read.